Energy policy of Canada

 Canada has a robust energy profile with abundant and diverse resources.
 The energy and climate policies in Canada are interrelated.
 These energy and climate policies are implemented at both the federal and provincial government level.
 The federal government is responsible for establishing objectives for the entire country and the provincial governments are responsible for enforcing these objectives and developing the methods to achieve these goals.
 In 2015, the federal and provincial governments created a national agreement for cooperating in boosting the nation's energy industry while transitioning to a low-carbon economy.
 Provincial governments are developing their own strategies in order to reach the national goals.
 In 2016, Prince Edward Island Strategy became one of the first provinces to develop their own strategies in response to the federal agreement goals.

-In 2015, Canada paid US$43 billion in post-tax energy subsidies according to a 2019 International Monetary Fund (IMF) report.